yrtt-readers/the-bookclub-app-frontend/README.md

 Every time you pull this repo to work on it, remember to run `npm install` first so you have the latest dependencies!

-Please remember to create separate branches for new features, and to pull from `master` before pushing.
+**Please remember to create separate branches for new features, and to pull from `master` before pushing.**

+### Tips on React components

+- Components live in `src/components`
+- You need to have `import React from 'react';` at the top of every component page
+- Formatting is very strict, so it may be easier to copy and paste old components into new component files, and modify from there.

+## ESLint

+Run ESLint from the terminal with `npm run lint`

+ES Lint has been configured.
+If you find a rule you want to implement, please inform the group before implementing.

 ## Available Scripts